Takko: Government

 Takko has a mayor-council form of government with a directly elected mayor and a unicameral town council of ten members.
 Takko is part of Sannohe District which contributes three members to the Aomori Prefectural Assembly.
 In terms of national politics, the town is part of Aomori 2nd district of the lower house of the Diet of Japan.

 Economy

 The economy of Takko is heavily dependent on agriculture and forestry.
 The main crop is garlic, of which Takko is Japan's largest producer.

 Education

-Takko has three public elementary schools and one public middle school operated by the town government and one public high school operated by the Aomori Prefectural Board of Education.
+Takko has one public elementary school and one public middle school operated by the town government.
+The town's only high school closed in 2022.